mui/toolpad/docs/data/toolpad/core/introduction/installation.md

 3. Visit **http://localhost:3000/** in your browser to open the application.

-4. The CLI will boostrap the following directory:
+4. The CLI bootstraps the following directory:

    ```bash
     ├── app